 modern methods of construction and the use of less resilient materials

-a rise in the popularity of push-fit pipes
+a rise in the popularity of push-fit water pipes

 ageing pipework in existing properties

-An insurance approved water leak detection system alerts the user to a problem, as well as triggering an important preventative actions.
+An insurance approved water leak detection system alerts the user to a problem, triggering important preventative actions, such as automatically shut off the water supply .
 All of this helps to ensure early warning and response to an escape of water incident, enabling it to be addressed in good time.
 Systems that we have installed have saved customers hundreds of thousands of pounds in insurance claims by identifying problems before they became catastrophic.